URL Encoder & Decoder Guide: Percent-Encoding Explained

 // Automatically encodes → /api/users?email=user%40example.com&role=admin+%26+manager

-URLSearchParams uses + for spaces (form encoding convention) — if your API expects %20, convert after: .toString().replace(/\+/g, '%20').
+URLSearchParams uses + for spaces (form encoding convention).
+If your API expects %20, convert after: .toString().replace(/\+/g, '%20').

 Experience it now.